- What to do and visit in Hamburg?

 - My recommended activities

-- I would recommend doing one of several free Tours in Hamburg.
+- I recommend you to do one of several free Tours in Hamburg.
 Most of them leave from the Town Hall square.

 - We booked ours here.